Hormone Replacement Therapy for Menopause

 These changes are not just “part of getting older”—they’re signals from your body that it’s time to rebalance.
 Addressing these symptoms proactively, especially through a personalized treatment plan, can make a profound difference in quality of life and future health.

-• Improve sleep quality and energy
+- Improve sleep quality and daytime energy

-• Reduce or eliminate hot flashes and night sweats
+- Reduce hot flashes and night sweats

-• Sharpen focus and cognitive clarity
+- Enhance focus and cognitive clarity

-• Ease joint pain and muscle stiffness
+- Ease joint pain and muscle stiffness

-• Enhance libido and vaginal health
+- Improve libido and vaginal health

-• Support cardiovascular, bone, and cognitive health over time
+- Support cardiovascular, bone, and brain health

 Dispelling Myths Around Breast Cancer and Hormone Therapy